 The Clinical Competence Examination is one of the components used to assess the clinical competence of students preparing to apply for internship.
 Preparing for and taking the examination encourages the integration of all facets of doctoral education and clinical training completed during the first two years of the program.
-The examination is considered in evaluating a student's readiness to take on the increased professional responsibilities of the pre-doctoral internship.
-Accordingly, a grade of "Pass" is required to participate in the APPIC match process and to accept an internship offer.
-The examination is offered during the Summer session of the second year and the Fall term of the third year.
+The results of the examination are one factor in the evaluation of a student's readiness to take on the increased professional responsibilities of the pre-doctoral internship.
+Accordingly, a grade of "Pass" is required to apply for internship, to participate in the APPIC match process and to accept an internship offer.
+The examination is offered during the Summer term of the second year and the Fall term of the third year for students retaking the examination or with special permission of the PsyD executive committee.
 Students who fail the examination three times will be dismissed from the program.